pacav69/komodo-joomla-builder/README.md

 Help, Local help file of how to use the builder.

 ## Create Project macro flow
-User selects 'Create project' macro
+* User selects 'Create project' macro
-User selects type a component, plugin or template default parameters are read and displayed user adds additional information user selects project directory
+* User selects type a component, plugin or template
+* default parameters are read and displayed
+* user adds additional information
+* user selects project directory

-the builder checks for local nodejs checks for local grunt user selects grunt plugins to install list standard plugins allow user to add custom plugins
+* the builder checks for local nodejs
+* checks for local grunt
+* user selects grunt plugins to install
+* list standard plugins
+* allow user to add custom plugins
-Gruntfile.js created with standard parameters package.json created with standard parameters
+* Gruntfile.js created with standard parameters
+* package.json created with standard parameters

-project name is built with Joomla file infrastructure and files creates projectname manifest file
+* project name is built with Joomla file infrastructure and files
+* creates projectname manifest file with user data

 ## Modify User data
-Modify User data such as name, email etc
+* Modify User data such as name, email etc

 ## Modify default Grunt parameters macro flow
-Modify settings for Grunt.
+* Modify settings for Grunt.
-lookup list of parameters
+* lookup list of parameters
-select true/false
+* select true/false
-file selection
+* file selection
-custom functions
+* custom functions

 ## Modify Grunt Plugins parameters macro flow
-Modify settings for Grunt Plugins. select plugin name lookup list of parameters select true/false file selection
+* Modify settings for Grunt Plugins.
+* select plugin name
+* lookup list of parameters
+* select true/false
+* file selection

 ## Add other plugins macro flow
-Add user defined plugins to grunt list.
+* Add user defined plugins to grunt list.
-Add name
+* Add name
-add url
+* add url

 ## Help macro flow
-Local help file of how to use the builder.
+* Local help file of how to use the builder.
-Option to add other help files.
+* Option to add other help files.

 ## Joomla Project Macros
 after project is created
 ### Modify plugin parameters
-options to modify parameters of plugins
+* options to modify parameters of plugins

 ### modify package.json

 ### Build
-Build project
+* Build project

 ### Build and install
-Checks to see if project has been installed on Joomla Server Build and install project onto Joomla server
+* Checks to see if project has been installed on Joomla Server
+* Build and install project onto Joomla server

 ### FTP Config
-setup ftp configuration
+* setup ftp configuration
-url
+* url
-port number
+* vport number
-login name
+* login name
-password
+* password

 ### FTP Upload project
-select files to upload
+* select files to upload

 ## Run grunt on files
-run grunt default
+* run grunt default

 ## run grunt plugins on files
-run selected grunt plugins
+* run selected grunt plugins

 ## Clean up
-clean up temp files
+* clean up temp files

 ## Compress for deployment
-compress files to zip
+* compress files to zip
-exclude non essential files from zip
+* exclude non essential files from zip

 ## Other Functions

 ## Autocomplete functions
-user types in joomla specific code
+* user types in joomla specific code

 intelisense / autocomplete

-For example if label is added ie MYPROJECT.THISISDESCRIPTION the builder then adds label data and prompts user to add text to the language file.
+* For example if label is added ie MYPROJECT.THISISDESCRIPTION the builder then adds label data and prompts user to add text to the language file.

-if JFACTORY:: is typed a popup will display options and insert dummy values
+* if JFACTORY:: is typed a popup will display options and insert dummy values

 <script>